Ivan Javorčić

 Ivan Javorčić (born 24 January 1979) is a Croatian professional football manager and former player who played as a defensive midfielder.
-He is currently assistant coach of Serie A club Juventus.
+He is currently assistant coach of Premier League club Tottenham Hotspur.

 Playing career

 Born in Split, Javorčić began playing football for the youth side of local club RNK Split.
 He first played for the senior team at age 15.

 Javorčić spent most of his career in Italy, where he moved in 1996 to sign a four-year contract with Serie B club Brescia.
 After he played for one season in Serie A and two seasons in Serie B for the club, Javorčić went out on loans to Serie B club Crotone and Serie C1 club Treviso during 2001.
 He joined Serie A club Atalanta in 2002 but did not play for the first team.
 Successively, he transferred to the second division Arezzo but suffered a career-threatening knee injury in May 2004 that kept him off the field for more than two years.
 He returned from injury in October 2006, playing for Pizzighettone in Serie C1.